Aledosim/CapgeminiChallenge/README.md

 ## Author
 Alexandre do Sim – [LinkedIn](https://www.linkedin.com/in/alexandre-do-sim/) – aledosim@yahoo.com.br

-Distributed under the GPL3 license.
+The answers are distributed under the GPL3 license.
 See `LICENSE` for more information.

 ## Acknowledgements
 ### What I've learned
 This is my most confident project until now.
-Although Java isn't my primary language (which is Python \o/), I felt really comfortable with the documentation.
+Although Java isn't my primary language (which is Python lol), I felt really comfortable with the documentation.
 The strong static type discipline was the hard side, but in the end I enjoyed not to do type checks for myself like I would on some other language.
 My style of code generally is using VIM and all terminal work, but this time IntelliJ saved me.